Amir-Reza-Sadri/Consensus-Clustering/README.md

 ## Running
 I explain the method via an example.
-Here we have a six clusters data corresponding to 'no artifact', 'other artifacts', 'ringing','ghosting', 'banding', 'motion' classes.
+Here we have a six clusters data corresponding to 'no artifact', 'other artifacts', 'ringing', 'ghosting', 'banding', and 'motion' classes.
+The values of the data for each cluster along with the cluster labels is saved in _.txt_ files (see files directory).